aigles1/oralatencytester/README.md

 # oralatencytester
-OpenRA Red Alert servers latency tester
+[OpenRA](https://github.com/OpenRA/OpenRA) Red Alert servers latency tester.<br/>
+Just run the script and hit Test All.<br/>
+Latency will show Failed if the game has started.<br/>
+Red Alert public servers list as of August 23, 2024<br/>